Torres08/ISawWhereYouParkedLastSummer/README.md

 # ISawWhereYouParkedLastSummer

 This is a simple REST API for starting a 30-minute free parking session for a given license plate.
+Basic folder is an old version of the API.

 ## Requirements